ezclap-tv/sonus/README.md

 ### Personal deployment

+Note: You only need a personal deployment if you want to add/remove sounds.
+If all you want is just to use it with the existing sounds, create a browser source with a link to `https://ezclap.tv/sonus/#<YOUR_CHANNEL>`, e.g. if your channel name is `hunter123`, use `https://ezclap.tv/sonus/#hunter123`.

 All you need is a GitHub account.

 1. Fork the repository but _do not change the name!_